FYChengShi/Job-postings/README.md

 Familiar with cloud computing, databases, networks, and security-related technologies.
 Able to think independently and solve problems, with good communication and teamwork skills.
 Strong English reading and writing skills, able to read and write technical documentation.
-Benefits:

-Competitive salary and benefits package.
-Diverse team building and employee activities.
-Good career development opportunities and promotion space.
-Front-line projects and challenging work tasks in the technology field.
-If you are interested in joining our team, please send your resume and personal introduction to ChengshiAlexander@ailepupower.com and we will contact you as soon as possible.